-Patricia Krenwinkel was a member of the Manson Family.
+Patricia Krenwinkel is a former member of the Manson Family.
 Krenwinkel was a participant in the infamous murders on August 9, 1969 at 10050 Cielo Drive, home of actress Sharon Tate and director Roman Polanski.

-In the summer of 1968, Krenwinkel and fellow Family member Ella Jo Bailey were hitchhiking around Los Angeles when Beach Boys drummer Dennis Wilson picked them up.
-After being invited to his home while he continued on to a recording session, Krenwinkel and Bailey contacted The Family and told them of their new crash pad.
+In the summer of 1968, Krenwinkel and fellow Manson family member Ella Jo Bailey were hitchhiking around Los Angeles when Beach Boys drummer Dennis Wilson picked them up and invited the two girls to his house.
+Later that night, Wilson went to a recording session, and left the two girls at his home.

-When Wilson returned later that evening, he found Manson and the rest of the Family eating his food, sleeping in his bedrooms, and partying inside and outside his home.
+When Wilson returned later that evening, he found Manson and the rest of the family in his house.
+Wilson became friends with Manson, and Manson and his family stayed at Wilson’s house for the rest of the summer.
 The encounter with Dennis Wilson would eventually lead to the death of Sharon Tate and her friends.